How to Master the Elevator Pitch and the Nutshell Resume

 Other times, however, people might not even know how to do business with you if they wanted to.
 We use private loans to buy properties and fix them up, before renting them out and refinancing them with a bank (the BRRRR method).
 If I just say “I buy real estate, fix it up, then rent it out,” that won’t signal to a potential private lender anything.
 Most potential private lenders don’t go around thinking that they are potential private lenders.

 On the other hand, if I say “I borrow money from private lenders at 8 percent interest to buy houses, fix them up, and then rent them out,” I’ve gotten my point across.
 If they have money sitting in a CD earning 0.3 percent, I’ve just basically said they should lend it to me instead.

 Indeed, several of our lenders have come from casual conversations with them about our business where we weren’t even trying to make a sales pitch at all.

-Effectively, this method makes a pitch in an extremely low-pressure way and does so regularly to many different people.
-And as Lowndes notes, you can adjust your nutshell resume depending on what kind of person you’re talking to.
+Effectively, this method makes a pitch in an extremely low-pressure way, one that you can relay regularly to many different people.
+And as Lowndes notes, you can adjust your nutshell resume depending on what kind of person you're talking to.
 But just by repeating these pitches often, you dramatically increase the odds of running into someone who may want to lend you money or sell you a house or is a great contractor or whatever.

 This method will help you take full advantage of networking and put your marketing on autopilot.